 The DualSense itself is outstanding, becoming what I would consider one of the best controllers ever made.
 Its revolutionary haptics are something I hope all controllers employ going forward.
 I do wish it had longer battery life, it is leaps and bounds better than the DualShock 4.
 Most importantly for me, it's comfortable to hold for extended periods of time, which I could not say the same for its predecessor.

-Sony made some disappointing decisions here — having just an 825GB internal SSD with no way to expand it at launch, not supporting Quick Resume between multiple games, getting rid of folders and themes for the time being — but I'm incredibly happy with the product that launched.
+Sony made some disappointing decisions here — having just an 825GB internal SSD with no way to expand it right now, not supporting Quick Resume between multiple games, getting rid of folders and themes for the time being — but I'm incredibly happy with the product that launched.

 A phenomenal console with outstanding features